jnozzi/cocoadev.com/markdown/FastTextRenderingInNSView.md

 These values are likely to change fairly often -- in some cases as much as 40 times per second (maybe more), though in practice, not all will change that often and some will almost never change.

-I'd use an General/NSTable but in my experience it's not very good for continuously changing information.
+I'd use an NSTable but in my experience it's not very good for continuously changing information.

 Anyway, what I'm wondering is if there's a more efficient way to draw an arbitrary string -- likely a short one, just a number -- than by using something like:

-General/NSPoint loc = General/NSMakePoint( ... );
+NSPoint loc = NSMakePoint( ... );
-General/NSString *trace = General/[NSString stringWithFormat: @"%f", someValue ];
+NSString *trace = [NSString stringWithFormat: @"%f", someValue ];
 [trace drawAtPoint: loc withAttributes: nil];

 Admittedly, this is short, legible, and sweet.
 So from a code standpoint it's perfect.
-But I imagine there are ways using Quartz to directly draw a string at a point in an General/NSView.
+But I imagine there are ways using Quartz to directly draw a string at a point in an NSView.

 Any ideas?
 Or is this not even worth examining?